-The Index to use for Sorting field is used to specify how tasks are sorted in the Task List in the Calendar program and in the Task List program.
+The Index to use for Sorting field is used to specify how tasks are sorted in the Task List in the Calendar window and in the Task List window.
 By default, this field is set to use the Tasks Only index.
 You can also assign a user-defined index to use for sorting; however, this index must use the following sort orders in order to be shown in the drop-down list.

 - Type

 - User ID

-- Complete\Dt
+- Complete_Dt

 - · One additional field